Lion dance: In popular culture

-In the 1960s and 1970s, kung fu movies including Jet Li's Wong Fei Hung indirectly showed how lion dance was practiced in close connection with kung fu during that time, e.g., Dreadnaught and Martial Club.
+In the 1960s and 1970s, kung fu movies indirectly showed how lion dance was practiced in close connection with kung fu during that time, e.g., Dreadnaught and Martial Club.
 In those days, the lion dance was mostly practised and performed as one aspect of wushu or kung fu skills, with challenge courses for the "lion" built of chairs and tables stacked up together for the "lion" to perform its stunts.
 In the 1976 musical Pacific Overtures by Stephen Sondheim, the first act ends with a musical number titled "Lion Dance".
 The Commodore Perry character performs a mixture of a kabuki version of lion dance and a cakewalk wearing an Uncle Sam costume and the long white wig and makeup of a kabuki lion, here used to express his feelings of success at having met with Japanese officials and opened Japan to trade for the first time in 250 years.
 The kabuki lion dance also appeared in the 1957 film Sayonara with Ricardo Montalbán.

-Several 1990s movies, including a remade version of Wong Fei Hung, and the sequels of Once Upon a Time in China, involve plots centered on lion dancing, especially Once Upon a Time in China III and Once Upon a Time in China IV.
+Several 1990s movies, such as the sequels of Once Upon a Time in China, involve plots centered on lion dancing, especially Once Upon a Time in China III and Once Upon a Time in China IV.
 The series' main actor, Jet Li, has performed as a lion dancer in several of his films, including Northern Lion dancing in Shaolin Temple, Shaolin Temple 2: Kids from Shaolin, Shaolin Temple 3: North and South Shaolin, and Southern Lion dancing in Once Upon a Time in China III and Once Upon a Time in China and America.